 These are dogs which are trained to help and comfort people other than their owner.
 Those they help and comfort may or may not be disabled.
 They can teach, lift spirits, assist with physical and emotional rehabilitation and more.
 The K-9 Handler® trains and prepares your dog and you for the National registration program.
 When a therapy team is ready we will arrange membership testing and required visits through Alliance of Therapy Dogs®

 These animals are an important type of working dog which provides a calming influence and comfort to their owner.
 They are not Service Dogs, but are covered under the Fair Housing Act and may be allowed to fly in-cabin.
 You must also have a doctor/medical letter recommending an Emotional Supprt Dog.

 There is NO licensing or Federal registration of any Service or Assistance Dogs in the USA.
 There are National Registrations for Therapy Dogs.
 BEWARE OF COMPANIES ON-LINE OFFERING 'Registration' or 'Certification' for ANY Working Dogs.
 ALL of these companies ONLY register your dog with themselves !!
 And they certainly don't train or even see your dog.
 They only take your money for a FALSE credential.
-They are BOGUS and representing your dog as a service dog this way is illegal.
+They are BOGUS and representing your dog as a service, therapy or ES dog this way is illegal.
 The fact that your dog has a vest and a card does not make him/her a LEGAL Service or Therapy Dog.
 Use a bonifide Licensed & Certified company to train for certification and available registration.